 - The Traditional View (North Galatian Theory): Galatians was written to Gallic believers in the territory of Galatia (ethnic Galatia, including the cities of Ancyra, Pessinus, and Tavium) of whom Paul had won to Christ on his second missionary journey (Acts 16:6; p.
 139).
 Advocates include Lightfoot, Betz, Kümmel, and Harrison. - a.
-External evidence (from Acts and history) - 1) The Gauls overtook North Galatia from the Phrygians in the 3rd century BC then named the region after themselves (Bruce, 3-8; Guthrie, 450; Kümmel, 191). - 2) The characteristics of fickleness, strife, anger, and impulsiveness that Paul denounced in his readers closely parallel Gallic lifestyles (Bruce, 4). - 3) Luke describes the South Galatian towns in the province of Galatia in geographical, not provincial terms (Betz, 11). - 4) The northern view was the unanimous view of the church fathers (Hiebert, 2:77).

-b.
-Internal evidence

-- 1) Interpreting the visit of Galatians 2:1-10 as the Jerusalem Council visit allows for only the northern view (explained in the Characteristics section). - 2) The chronology of Paul's life in the southern view places his conversion at AD 23-30 (Harrison, 262; Hiebert, 2:84), which is too early. - 2.
-Alternative to the Traditional View (South Galatian Theory): Paul wrote to the Greek believers in the Roman province of Galatia (political Galatia, including the cities of Pisidian Antioch, Iconium, Lystra, and Derbe), whom Paul had won to Christ on his first missionary journey (Acts 13-14; p.
+External evidence (from Acts and history) - 1) The Gauls overtook North Galatia from the Phrygians in the 3rd century BC and then named the region after themselves (Bruce, 3-8; Guthrie, 450; Kümmel, 191). - 2) The characteristics of fickleness, strife, anger, and impulsiveness that Paul denounced in his readers closely parallel Gallic lifestyles (Bruce, 4). - 3) Luke describes the South Galatian towns in the province of Galatia geographically, not in provincial terms (Betz, 11). - 4) The northern view was the unanimous view of the church fathers (Hiebert, 2:77). - b.
+Internal evidence - 1) Interpreting the visit of Galatians 2:1-10 as the Jerusalem Council visit allows for only the northern view (explained in the Characteristics section). - 2) The chronology of Paul's life in the southern view places his conversion at AD 23-30 (Harrison, 262; Hiebert, 2:84), which is too early. - Alternative to the Traditional View (South Galatian Theory): Paul wrote to the Greek believers in the Roman province of Galatia (political Galatia, including the cities of Pisidian Antioch, Iconium, Lystra, and Derbe), whom Paul had won to Christ on his first missionary journey (Acts 13-14; p.
 138).
 Advocates include Ramsay, Bruce, Hiebert, and Guthrie (Griffith too). - a.
-External evidence (from Acts; Guthrie, 452-57) - 1) Phrygia and Galatia in Acts 16:6; 18:23 are designated a "region" (singular), not "regions" (plural), so this region can refer to both the districts in the province of Asia (southern part) and the part of Phrygia in the adjoining province of Asia. - 2) Assuming the Northern Theory, it would be strange for Luke to say so little about this area in which such a major controversy arose. - 3) Paul generally referred to groups of churches by their Roman province (e.g., Macedonia, Achaia, Asia, and Judea).
-Luke's usage of the term should not be imposed upon Paul. - 4) "Galatia" was the best term to describe the various ethnic groups in the south.
+External evidence (from Acts; Guthrie, 452-57) - Phrygia and Galatia in Acts 16:6; 18:23 are designated a "region" (singular), not "regions" (plural), so this region can refer to both the districts in the province of Asia (southern part) and the part of Phrygia in the adjoining province of Asia. - 2) Assuming the Northern Theory, it would be strange for Luke to say so little about this area in which such a major controversy arose. - 3) Paul generally referred to groups of churches by their Roman province (e.g., Macedonia, Achaia, Asia, and Judea).
+Luke's usage of the term should not be imposed upon Paul. - 4) "Galatia" was the best term to describe the various ethnic groups in the south. - b.
+Internal evidence - Since Paul visited the Galatian churches during his recovery from a bodily illness (4:13), he is unlikely to have traversed the arduous journey off the road to the central plateau of Northern Galatia. - 2) The mention of Barnabas (2:1, 9, 13) is more natural if the readers knew him.
+Barnabas accompanied Paul only in South Galatia. - 3) No mention is made of the verdict of the Jerusalem Council (cf. Acts 15), which would have already occurred, assuming the Northern Theory. - 4) The letter was written in Greek, a language understood by only the northern people of Ancyra and Pessinus at best (Bruce, 9).